temporalio/temporal-learning/docs/tutorials/php/subscriptions/index.md

 }
 ```

 In the snippet above we grab userId as an input and use it to start the workflow.
-Also, userId
-is used as a workflow identifier (`'subscription:' . $userID`).
-Later it will be used to cancel the
+Also, userId is used as a workflow identifier (`'subscription:' . $userID`).
+Later it will be used to cancel the subscription.
-subscription.
 Now, let's implement the workflow - a long-running process that represents user subscription business process.

 ### Start/End Trial

 The first requirement is about starting trial period and sending emails: when the trial period starts and ends.
 We don't have any activities yet, but we can start coding and think about the interface.
-Assume that we have `AccountActivityInterface` which
-handles all the subscription staff:
+Assume that we have `AccountActivityInterface` which handles all the subscription components:

 ```php
 class SubscriptionWorkflow implements SubscriptionWorkflowInterface